jacen92/forge/README.md

 ldap_* variables must all be set to be able to use it in these services. ldap_secure is used only for Nexus (not tested yet). ldap_admin_group is used on Nexus and Jenkins but ldap_access_group is only used on Nexus.
-Local account stay enabled only on Nexus.
+Local account stay enabled only on Nexus (please use a strong password).